berkerdemirel/UMAP/README.md

 Main components of the algorithm are as follows

-- Finding K-nearest neighbors with their corresponding distances in the original data
+- Finding K-nearest neighbors with their corresponding distances in the original data.
 - Using K-nearest neighbor graph, constructing a fuzzy simplicial set.
-- Initializing the low-dimensional embeddings with a logical start
+- Initializing the low-dimensional embeddings with a reasonable start.
 - Optimizing the low-dimensional embeddings using the fuzzy simplicial set constructed from original data.

 ## Dependencies